GreenJon902/UltimateDrumScorerPro/src/README.md

 `new,drum,<id: base-id>,<size-left: float>,<size-up: float>,<size-right: float>,<size-down: float>,<instructions...: list<instruction...>>,<groups...: list<group-id>>`
 Adds a new base-symbol for a drum with the given id.
 The id must not be taken.
-The sizes are the distance from the anchor that this symbol takes up.
+The sizes are the distance from the anchor (the location where the symbol attaches to the stem) that this symbol takes up.

 `new,decoration,<id: base-id>,<width: float>,<min-height: float>,<min-below-drums: optional<float>>,<min-above-drums: optional<float>>,<min-above-bars: optional<float>>,<side: union<"left","right">>,<instructions...: list<instruction...>>`
 Adds a new base-symbol for a decoration with the given id.
 The id must not be taken.